autonity/docs.autonity.org/content/docs/glossary/_index.md

 Stake token bonded to a [validator](/glossary/#validator) where the validator is the [stakeholder](/glossary/#stakeholder).
 The [account](/glossary/#account) submitting the stake delegation transaction (_cf._ [bond](/glossary/#bond)) is the validator `treasury` account.

 Stake delegation transactions submitted from other stakeholder accounts result in [delegated](/glossary/#delegated) stake

+## slashing
+A protocol action that reduces the amount of a validator's bonded stake as a [slashing penalty](/glossary/#slashing-penalty).

+## slashing penalty
+An economic penalty applied to a validator for misbehaviour.
+Examples of slashing penalty are: stake [slashing](/glossary/#slashing), stake freezing, [jailing](/glossary/#jailing).

 ## smart contract
 The program code for encoding and executing decentralised application logic in the [EVM](/glossary/#ethereum-virtual-machine-evm).
 Smart contracts are written in a higher level programming language such as 'Solidity' and compiled to [bytecode](/glossary/#bytecode) for execution in the EVM.
 A smart contract stores the application's state.